Yamanote Line in Tokyo

 8. Ikebukuro

 Ikebukuro Station is with 2.71 million passengers per day the second busiest station after Shinjuku.
 This huge commercial and entertainment district in Tokyo has so many things to offer.
-Here are some of my highlights: Sunshine City (shopping complex), observation deck Sunshine 60 with amazing views over the city, Sunshine Aquarium, Otome Road - hot spot for the otaku culture with manga, anime and cosplay shops, Toyota showroom Amlux and much much more.
+Here are some of my highlights: Sunshine City (shopping complex), observation deck Sunshine 60 with amazing views over the city, Sunshine Aquarium, Otome Road - a hot spot for the otaku culture with manga, anime, and cosplay shops, Toyota showroom Amlux and much much more.

 Read More